ramy-hassan/architecture-challenge/README.md

 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/CMWA.png)

 ##### <ins>Going Deeper</ins>
-Modeler service responsibilty is to handle Content Types creation (Modeling Only).
+- Modeler service responsibility is to handle Content Types creation (Modeling Only).

 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/Modeler.png)

+- Content Manager Service responsibility to handle contents of the created Models.
+- I was planning to separate Testing in a tester service then decide to now overcomplicate things as some how testing is coupled to the contents.

 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/ContentManager.png)

+- Publisher Service responsibility to publish what has been done either online or offline.
+- Here I added BPM workflow to enrich the publisher with approval process, which is mandatory to avoid content corruption by one person.
 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/Publisher.png)

 ##### Non Relational (JSON)